treeverse/lakeview/README.md

 # lakeview

-lakeview is a visibility tool for S3 based data lakes.
+lakeview is a visibility tool for AWS S3 based data lakes.

 Think of it as [ncdu](https://en.wikipedia.org/wiki/Ncdu), but for Petabyte-scale data, on S3.